-Furthermore, how do we learn to not only deal with the divorce, but grow as a person and move on to our next relationship as a stronger and more mature individual?
+Furthermore, how do we learn to not only handle dealing with divorce, but grow as a person and move on to our next relationship as a stronger and more mature individual?
 The best way to do this is by first coming to terms with the parts of divorce that are not pleasant, and learning how to transform these unpleasant moments into a learning experience that then teaches us what we have done wrong, and how to avoid these mistakes in the future.

 Divorce doesn’t have to be a complete nightmare.
 In fact, it can help you to grow and develop as a person as well as find yourself and fix the flaws within you to start new relationships on a far better foot.
 On top of this, removing yourself from a toxic relationship where fighting and anger is common can help you to become a happier person and learn what starts the arguments, rather than how to finish them.